 Objective Status City Goal

 I. Continue to increase the diversity of the

 office team, including outreach to various

 organizations when employment

 opportunities arise in the office.
 Particular

 attention will be paid to multi-lingual

 applicants.
 Ongoing FY24 1,2

+-

 2. Perform outreach into various community,

 church, and educational groups, explaining

-the duties and responsibilities of the City Accomplished and
+the duties and responsibilities of the City

-Clerk's Office in a Plan B form of government - 1,2
+Clerk's Office in a Plan B form of Accomplished and

-Clerk's Office in a Flatt B form of government Oligolig F124 1,2
+government.
+Ongoing FY24 1,2

+-

 3. Develop an onboarding process for newly

 elected city councilors, explaining processes

 and basic duties of City departments and

 contact information for department heads.

 Included in the onboarding process will be a

 primer on the city budget and a basic Accomplished/Ongoing

 explanation of Roberts Rules of Order.
 FY24 2,3

+· -

 4. In accordance with Ordinance changes

 assume duties as the Clerk to the Finance Accomplished/Ongoing

 Committee.
 FY24 2

 5. Improve and upgrade the audiovisual and

 television capabilities in the City Council

 chamber.
 Ongoing FY24 3